Onbadhule Guru: Production

-The film was first reported in January 2012, when it was announced that P. T. Selvakumar, P. R. O of Vijay and producer of Banda Paramasivam had decided to make his directorial debut in a film which starred four lead actors with Nakul, Shiva, Santhanam and Premji selected.
-Priyamani was also soon after reported to have joined the cast, but the film was not officially announced.
+The film was first reported in January 2012, when it was announced that P. T. Selvakumar, PRO of Vijay and producer of Banda Paramasivam had decided to make his directorial debut in a film which starred four lead actors with Premji as one of the lead actors.

-In October 2012, the film re-emerged with a new cast featuring Vinay, Aravind Akash and Sathyan alongside Premji and it was reported that Shriya Saran had been roped in to play important role in this film.
-But later Shriya Saran denied it as a rumour.
-Lakshmi Rai was also doing another lead female role in this flick and will be seen donning 2 different getups.
-Mantra will be making her comeback through the film playing a negative role.
-Roopashree will be making a debut in Tamil.
+In October 2012, the film re-emerged with a new cast featuring Vinay, Aravind Akash and Sathyan alongside Premji.
+Roopashree made her debut in Tamil.

-Onbadhula Guru shooting started from 11 October 2012.
 In January, shooting was going in Bangalore.
 A song sequence featuring Premji and Rai was shot in a club set with Vinay and Aravind Akash also in the scene.
 Srinivasan shot for an opening song in the film.
-The shoot for this song was taken at Pushpa Gardens in Chennai.
-Srinivasan and the rest of the cast are appearing in this number, including Vinay, Premgi and Lakshmi Rai.